Aerial work platform: Rental equipment

-AWPs are often bought by equipment rental companies, who then rent them out to construction companies or individuals needing these specialised machines.
-The market for these machines is known to be marked by especially strong boom and bust cycles, and after a great demand in the 1990s the market crashed in 2001, leading to a strong contraction amongst the manufacturers.
-The industry began a strong growth period again in 2003 that resulted in peak shipments in 2007 prior to the economic crash in 2008.
-The 2008 crash has caused a strong consolidation amongst rental companies and the industry reached high unit shipment levels again in 2018.
+AWPs are often bought by equipment rental companies, who then rent them out to construction companies or individuals needing these specialized machines.
+The market for these machines is known to be marked by especially strong boom and bust cycles, and after a great demand in the 1990s, the market crashed in 2001, leading to a strong contraction amongst the manufacturers.
+The industry began a strong growth period again in 2003 that resulted in peak shipments in 2007, prior to the 2008 financial crisis, which led to consolidation amongst rental companies.
+The industry reached high unit shipment levels again in 2018.